China is the world's biggest jailer of journalists - ExBulletin

 China is the world’s biggest jailer of journalists

-WASHINGTON (AP) China was the world’s largest jailer of journalists last year with more than 100 behind bars, according to a press freedom group, as President Xi Jinpings’ government tightened control over society.
+WASHINGTON (AP) China was the world’s largest jailer of journalists last year with more than 100 behind bars, according to a press freedom group, as President Xi Jinping’s government tightened the control over society.

 Xi’s government was also one of the biggest exporters of propaganda content, according to Reporters Without Borders.
 China ranked second to last on the group’s annual press freedom index, behind its only neighbor North Korea.

-The ruling Communist Party has tightened already strict controls on the media in China, where all newspapers and broadcasters are state-owned.
-Websites and social media are required to enforce censorship that prohibits material that may spread opposition to one-party rule.
+The ruling Communist Party has already tightened tight media controls in China, where all newspapers and broadcasters are state-owned.
+Websites and social media are required to enforce censorship that prohibits content that could propagate opposition to one-party rule.

-Xi, China’s most powerful figure for decades, summoned to a meeting in 2016 with journalists rewarded with official awards for adhering to the right direction of public opinion.
+Xi, China’s most powerful figure in decades, called in a 2016 meeting with journalists who had received official awards for them to adhere to the right direction of public opinion.

 Xi is waging a crusade against journalism, Reporters Without Borders said in a report on Wednesday.
 He called the decline of press freedom in China disastrous.